gordonwatts/dataframe_expressions/README.md

 - Using BitAnd and BitOr for and and or - but should I use the logical and and or here to make it clear in the AST what we are talking about?

 - What does `d1[d[d.x > 0].jets.pt > 20].pt` mean?
 Is this where we are hitting the limit of things?
-I'd say it means nothing and shoudl create an error.
+I'd say it means nothing and should create an error.
 Something like `d1[(d[d.x > 0].jets.pt > 20).count()].pt` works, however.
 TODO - make this sort of expression an error (the first of these two!)
 Actually even the above - what does that mean?
-Isn't the right way to do that is `d1[(d[d.x > 0].jets[d.jets.pt>0].coutn())]` or similar?
+Isn't the right way to do that is `d1[(d[d.x > 0].jets[d.jets.pt>0].count())]` or similar?
 Ugh.
 Ok - the thing to do for now is be strict, and we can add things which make life easier later.

-- Sometimes functions are defined in palces they make no sense.
+- Sometimes functions are defined in places they make no sense.
 For example, the `abs` (or any `numpy` function) is defined always, even if your `DataFrame` represents a collection of jets.
 A reason to have `columns` and `collections` as different objects to help the user, and help editors guess possibilities.

 - There should be no concept of `parent` in a `DataFrame`.
 The expression should be everything, and point to any referenced objects.
-This will be especially true if mutliple root `DataFrame`'s are ever to be used.
+This will be especially true if multiple root `DataFrame`'s are ever to be used.

 - Is it important to define new columns using the '=' sign? e.g. `df.jets.ptgev = df.jets.pt/1000.0`?